tandasat/Sushi/README.md

 if you are going to test with VMware.

-Once you have installed the Sushi.sys, it logs interesting activities on C:\Windows\Sushi.log and DebugView when it occurred.
-Also, you can run SushiTest.exe and see its output is being changed.
+Once you have installed the Sushi.sys, it logs interesting activities on C:\Windows\Sushi.log and DebugView when it occurred, or you can run SushiTest.exe and see its output is being changed.
 ![Basic Output](/img/basic_output.png)